 The Canadian Nature Photographer is a resource for nature lovers, photographers and artists.
-You will find photography articles, tutorials, galleries, videos, online courses and workshops.
 All photographers and artists are welcome to contribute.
 Articles are not restricted to Canadian content.
-All photographs and articles on this site are copyright by their respective authors - to inquire about purchasing images contact the authors.
-This web site is operated by Dr. Robert Berdan and on January 1, 2016 this website became mobile friendly (responsive).
-Many of the older articles are still in the old web design format.
-To get back from the old layout just click the welcome link.
+All photographs and articles on this site are copyright by their respective authors - to enquire about purchasing images contact the authors.
+This web site is operated by Dr. Robert Berdan and in 2016 this website became responsive to fit cell phones and tablets.
+Some older articles are not responsive - to return to the new layout click the welcome link.

 Search this Web site using Google Search

-See links to recent articles below - use google search above or click on the articles use the article index or serach engine above.
-To be notified of new articles, receive discounts, free online courses and e-books please subscribe to our mailing list on the right - you can unsubscribe at any time and I won't share you email with anyone.
+See links to recent articles below - use google search above or click on the articles use the article index or search engine above.
+To be notified of new articles, receive discounts, free online courses and e-books please subscribe to our mailing list on the right.
+Also visit Science & Art to see Robert's commerical photography services.

 Latest Articles - Click on the thumbs or links